crane-9/cs260/assignment3/readme.md

 Below are attempted complexity analyses for both `linked_queue.cpp` and `array_queue.cpp`.

-To summarize, neither file uses a loop or recursion at any point, and I believe the time and space complexity for all methods/functions in both are **O(1)**.
+To summarize, neither file uses a loop or recursion at any point, and I believe the time and space complexity for all methods/functions in both designs are both **O(1)**.

 ### For `linked_queue.cpp`